meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 The purpose of the bias input is to influence the likelihood of triggering a given perceptron to 'fire', or more specifically, output a one instead of a zero.
 The greater the bias, the less input is required to trigger a perceptron (and vice-versa).

 But, it also leads to some convenient notational simplifications regarding the calculation of our output (see below).
-Because of these advantages, we'll refer to the 'bias', instead of the 'threshold', from now on.
+Because of these advantages, we can just refer to the 'bias' instead of the 'threshold' from now on.

 $$
 b=-threshold\\